Troy Church Hosts 4-Part Series Promoting Understanding of Islam

 'It’s important to create a climate of understanding,' says guest speaker and scholar Saeed Khan, who will lead a four-part Islam series.

 An Islamic scholar will conduct the first of four lectures at 7 p.m.
-Wednesday at Central Woodward Christian Church in an effort to promote understanding of Islam among Christians.
+Wednesday at in an effort to promote understanding of Islam among Christians.

-Saeed Khan of Rochester Hills, who teaches Islamic studies at Wayne State University and a Muslim, Christian Interactions class at Rochester College, will kick off a four-part discussion series titled “Coexist or a Clash of Civilizations?
-Islam and its place in the Modern World."
+Saeed Khan of Rochester Hills, who teaches Islamic studies at Wayne State University and a Muslim, Christian Interactions class at Rochester College, will kick off a four-part discussion series titled “."

 The free four-part series, which will take place 7-8 p.m.
 Wednesdays, is open to anyone.
 Khan teaches Islamic studies at Wayne State University and is currently teaching a Muslim Christian Diversity class at Rochester College.